- Police Department

 View our public invoicing rates below.

-To check the status of your pending records request, or to make a payment on your request invoice, click the link above.
+To check the status of your pending records request, or to make a payment on your request invoice, click this link.
 You will need your specialized Request Number and Security Key that was provided to you when you made the records request.

 Questions on Reports or Police Records